LordOfTheCube1/ASCII-platformer/README.md

 Ignore all of the info about speech marks if you know how JSON files should be formatted, and just use that knowledge instead (sorry if I made it confusing)

 An example can be found in the level.json file already.
+Another example can be found in the stairslevel.json file.

 #### How to run this code for yourself